What Is Sassafras?

 - Liver damage

-In addition, the National Institute on Drug Abuse demonstrates that abuse of sassafras can result in destruction of serotonin and dopamine receptors in the brain.
+In addition, the National Institute on Drug Abuse demonstrates that the use of sassafras can result in the destruction of serotonin and dopamine receptors in the brain.
 This can result in a condition called anhedonia, where an individual loses the ability to feel pleasure.
-Even after stopping use of sassafras, it can be difficult to return to normal neurotransmitter function because of this destruction to neurotransmitter binding sites; the NIDA article demonstrates that it can take up to a year to regain neurochemical function in these areas.
+Even after stopping the use of sassafras, it can be difficult to return to normal neurotransmitter function because of this destruction of neurotransmitter binding sites; the NIDA article demonstrates that it can take up to a year to regain neurochemical function in these areas.

 Through experienced addiction treatment professionals and programs, those who are struggling with substance use problems can get sober and build the skills to remain in recovery.

 Evidence-based addiction treatment works through a combination of detox, behavioral therapies, psychoeducation, and peer support.

 Many people need detox to get past the acute withdrawal phase of drug addiction; however, it’s through continued treatment that patients address the underlying factors that contribute to their addiction and repair broken thought and behavioral patterns, enabling them to maintain long-term recovery.